HafizhIlham-GH/gs-FormToSheet/README.md

 ## Setup

 1. Configure `NAME_COLUMN`, `STARTNG_COLUMN`, `FORM_ID`, `SPREADSHEET_ID` (line 1 through 4) for the desired use case
-2. Go into your forms click the 3 dots on top right of page
+2. Go into your forms click the 3 dots on top right of page select **Apps Script**
 3. Paste the script into the editor
 4. Open the trigger menu configure set event source to *From form* and event type *On form submit*